Off to a nourishing start

 Is supplementation necessary?

 Breastmilk and infant formula can provide all the nutrients your baby needs until about 4 to 6 months.
-If you’re exclusively breastfeeding, the American Academy of Pediatrics recommends Vitamin D supplementation for breastfed-only infants.
+If you’re breastfeeding, the American Academy of Pediatrics recommends supplements of 400 IU per day of Vitamin D for infants.
 Between 4 and 6 months, the Iron your baby is born with can become depleted and should be replenished; that’s why Iron-fortified cereal is recommended as their first solid food.
 Check with your pediatrician to find out what your baby’s supplementation needs may be.

 How was the information in this article?